Force over Distance: Faster than Light

 Matt smiles a little, at the memory.

 “What?”
-Chloe says, smiling a little bit in return.
+Chloe smiles a little in return.

 They wait.

-“Have you heard that TJ found a whole cache of Ancient Devices that will only work for people with Ancient genes?”
+“Have you heard TJ found a cache of Ancient Devices that’ll only work for people with Ancient genes?”
 Chloe asks.

 Matt shakes his head.